 A fleece liner can be a bit bulkier but is cheap and offers a good return in terms of heat retention.

-You can choose a fold/roll up mat or an inflatable one.
-Again each has their pros and cons, a fold up is cheap and simple to use, but has loads of bulk.
+You can choose a fold/roll-up mat or an inflatable one.
+Again each has its pros and cons, a fold-up is cheap and simple to use, but has loads of bulk.
 An inflatable can be punctured and a good one is relatively more expensive.

 You can make all the arguments for or against which type is your preference, just make sure you bring one.

-Sometimes picking the right tent for you and your needs can be confusing and its easy to think price is good indication of value.
+Sometimes picking the right tent for you and your needs can be confusing and it’s easy to think the price is a good indication of value.

 I have a lightweight waterproof RAB bivy bag that I will sometimes bring for an external layer to my sleeping bag if heavy rain is forecast.
 It also adds another thin layer to retain warmth, but I often leave it at home too.

-I considered this approach for my ML assessment, to go light, but was so happy I didnt afterwards.
-I trialed it as a system on a multi day hike in The Mournes, but I didnt enjoy it, so went with my tent for my ML instead.
+I considered this approach for my ML assessment, to go light, but was so happy I didn’t afterwards.
+I trialled it as a system on a multi-day hike in The Mournes, but I didn’t enjoy it, so went with my tent for my ML instead.